 It takes the outsiders such as the westerners to bring the message of nature conservation to the Malays, to remind them to save their own land and culture.
 The strange thing is that these westerners do not speak their native language; rather the Malays were taught to speak the English language.

 Through colonisation, the Malays became westernized and sought to be modernized and ended up destroying their own environment and culture.
 Now, westerners – many of whom used to colonise Southeast Asia – are telling the Malays (or more specifically, the government and large corporations) to conserve their own heritage of nature and culture.

 One question may arise at this point: why is it considered strange that the westerners do not speak the language of the local Malays?
 Wouldn’t that be expected of foreign colonialists?

 Yes, but I believe there is a significance to this self-evident fact.
-For example, isn’t there a passage in the bible that says “you shall be ruled over by people whose language is foreign to you”?
+For example, isn’t there a passage in the Bible that says “you shall be ruled over by people whose language is foreign to you” (Deuteronomy 28:49)?
 Doesn’t it sound like the experience of the indigenous people in Malaysia when they were colonised by westerners for a period of time?

-Similarly, isn’t there a passage that says “because you have rejected the gospel, it shall be preached to the Gentiles and and those who did not seek me shall find me”?
-Wasn’t it the case whereby the inhabitants of Malaysia refused to listen to their own native prophets and continued to destroy the environment in the name of development, and the good news of nature conservation is preached to the foreigners, who in turn shall bring back the gospel to the inhabitants of Malaysia, not in their native tongue but in the foreign English language?
+Similarly, isn’t there a passage that says “because you have rejected the gospel, it shall be preached to the Gentiles and those who did not seek me shall find me” (Romans 11:25-26)?
+Wasn’t it the case whereby the inhabitants of Malaysia refused to listen to their own native prophets and continued to destroy the environment in the name of development, while the good news of nature conservation was preached to the foreigners, who in turn would bring back the gospel to the inhabitants of Malaysia, not in their native tongue but in the foreign English language?
 By rejecting their own and risking doom and destruction to their land, the message of salvation comes from outside their land.